 Molar %NH3 in Total Fixed Nitrogen =

-$$\frac{100 \text{ x } \text{N}{\text{NH}3}}{\text{N}{\text{NH}3} + \text{N}{\text{NO}x}}$$
+$$\frac{100 \times N{NH_3}}{N{NH_3} + N{NO_X}}$$

 (5)

-Figure 9 shows the results of these calculations for the Chicago 2018 data set.
-The molar %NOx and %NH3 which total 100% are percentages of the gFN2/kg of fuel values plotted by model year.
+Figure 9 shows the results of these calculations for the Chicago 2020 data set.
+The molar $\%NO_x$ and $\%NH_3$ which total 100% are percentages of the gFN2/kg of fuel values plotted by model year.
 The noise increases for the molar percentages in the newest model years is due to the shrinking amount of fixed nitrogen emissions.
 The total fixed nitrogen (filled diamonds, right axis) species continues to decrease with subsequent model year vehicles.
-The percent contributed by ammonia (•, left axis) had steadily increased in the Chicago fleet but has now peaked and while still the dominate species of fixed nitrogen being emitted its percentage is on the decline.
-This pattern has not been consistently observed across all of our study sites.
-In Denver, 2017 measurements showed decreases in the ammonia percentage with the newest model year vehicles as in Chicago.
-However, 2018 data from the West Los Angeles site shows no NH3 decline.
+The percent contributed by ammonia (●, left axis) had steadily increased in the Chicago fleet but peaked around the 2013 and 2014 model years and has steadily declined to where it is equal or slightly lower than the fixed nitrogen contributed by the NOx emissions.
+This pattern has now also been observed in the Denver and the Tulsa fleets.
+However, 2018 data from the West Los Angeles site, the most recent measurements available from this site, do not show the NH3 contribution declining yet.
+There is a hypothesis that the apportionment between NH3 and NOx is affected by the precious metal makeup of the 3-way catalyst.
+If catalyst formulation information was available that theory could be tested with these data sets.

 Figure 9.
-Total fixed nitrogen in g/kg of fuel (diamonds, right axis) with the molar percent composition distributed between the molar %NH3 (circles, left axis) component and the molar %NOx component (triangles, left axis) by model year for the 2018 measurements.
+Total fixed nitrogen in gN/kg of fuel (diamonds, right axis) with the molar percent composition distributed between the molar %NH3 (circles, left axis) component and the molar %NOx component (triangles, left axis) by model year for the 2020 measurements.

-Figure 10 shows the fuel specific mean emission for CO, HC and NO for all the Chicago measurements to date as well as the mean emissions for the other E-23 and E-106 sites (Omaha is the one exception).
+Figure 10 shows the fuel specific mean emission for CO, HC and NO for all the Chicago measurements to date as well as the mean emissions for the other E-23, E-106 and E-123 data sets (Omaha is the one exception).
 The Riverside, CA site was abandoned in favor of the West LA site due to permitting difficulties and lower traffic volumes.
 The Phoenix site was eliminated when the ramp was replaced with a fly over shortly after the 2006 measurements were collected.
 All of the sites tell a similar story with large reductions in emissions of all three species during the first decade of measurements.
 Since measurements have resumed in 2013 the rate of reductions have slowed on an absolute basis and HC emissions in particular appeared to have plateaued.
-Ramp reconstruction in Denver in 2014 increased the percentage of deceleration events that were observed raising the measured fuel specific HC emissions, confounding the HC time trend at that site.
+Ramp reconstruction in Denver in 2014 increased the percentage of deceleration events that were observed at that location raising the measured fuel specific HC emissions, confounding the HC time trend at that site though the 2020 measurements are again similar to the other sites.